Mads (film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on four critics, indicating "generally favorable" reviews.
 Numerous film critics praised its execution as a one-shot film.
 (Note: Attributed to multiple references:)

 Brian Tallerico of RogerEbert.com described the film as "George A. Romero's Run Lola Run", praising its pacing, originality, "viciously bleak" tone, and "moments of sharp, wicked humor".
 In her review for The Guardian, Catherine Bray called Mads a "welcome return to form" for David Moreau, complimenting Philip Lozano's camerawork for providing a "sense of momentum" and the film's conclusion for its "euphoric nihilism".
 Mashables Kristy Puchko praised Moreau's "achingly natural" dialogue and the performances of Laurie Pavy and Lucille Guillaume, summarizing Mads as a "viciously enthralling thriller".

 Derek Smith, writing for Slant Magazine, highlighted the film's "increasingly oppressive atmosphere" and the actor's performances, comparing its intensity to "the most famous scene from Andrzej Zulawski's Possession stretched to feature length.
 Mary Beth McAndrews of Dread Central echoed that comparison, likening Pavy's (Note: McAndrews' review erroneously credits Lucille Guillaume for portraying Anaïs.) performance during her transformation to Isabelle Adjani's performance in Possession.
 She called Mads "a hellish fever dream" and complimented its shifting character perspectives for "keep[ing] the narrative feeling fresh".

 Reviewing the film for MovieWeb, Mark Keizer complimented the shifting character points-of-view, called Lozano the film's "MVP" for his photography, and praised Nathaniel Méchaly's "propulsive score", though he was critical of the film for being "stubbornly hewed" to genre conventions.
 In a mixed review for Bloody Disgusting, Meagan Navarro called Pavy's performance as Anaïs the "knockout portion of the story", though she was disappointed that the character was not more focal to the film and found the that "single-take bit [exposed] narrative limitations" by the third act.